thefrontside/frontside.com/src/pages/blog/2018-07-03-functional-rephrasing-using-an-async-function-functor.md

   - TIL
   - javascript
   - typeclasses
+cta_text: >-
+  Is your team eager to unlock the power of true functional programming in JavaScript but doesn't know where to start?
+cta_button: "Lets get your FP journey started"
+image: /img/2018-07-03-functional-rephrasing-using-an-async-function-functor_starry-night.jpg
 ---

 One of my favorite things about the [the math framework][1] is that it